 Vitamin E is a fat-soluble antioxidant essential for heart, skin, immune, and hormonal health.

-Most people get too little—especially if they have digestive issues or poor diets.
+Most people get too little, especially those with digestive issues or poor diets.

 Top food sources include almonds, sunflower seeds, spinach, and avocados.

-Supplements may help if you're deficient, but high doses can cause side effects.
+Supplements may be beneficial if you are deficient, but high doses can cause side effects.

 Aim for balance—get it from food first, and supplement only if needed.